 The main sight along the street today is the back of the Finska Kyrkan or Finnish Church.

-Like Germans, Finns represented a significant cultural bloc in early modern Stockholm, and they moved in their own circles where they could speak their own language.
+Like Germans, Finns represented a significant cultural bloc in early modern Stockholm, and they moved into their own circles where they could speak their own language.

 In the small back courtyard that borders this street is the smallest public monument in Stockholm.
 Its name is Järnpojke or “Iron Boy.”
 It’s a tiny,